leakpy/Discord-Friend-Remover/ReadMe.md

 # Friend - Remover

-Thanks to this simple Python tool, you will be able to remove all your dm or any person who you want.
+Thanks to this simple Python tool, You Will Be Able To Remove All Your DM Or Any Person That You Want.

 ## Requirements
 - Python 3.x